xysun/github_code_swarm/README.md

 Generates the `code_swarm` compatible xml file.
 You can replace the default file name.

 Now you can use `code_swarm` to generate videos based on this xml file.
+(Starting from [Step 3](https://code.google.com/p/codeswarm/wiki/GeneratingAVideo).